Golden LEAF grants $1 million for Watauga County livestock processing center

 About Golden LEAF

-The Foundation has provided lasting impact to tobacco-dependent, economically distressed and rural areas of the state by helping create 65,000 jobs, over half a billion dollars in new payrolls and more than 85,000 workers trained or retrained for higher wages.
+The foundation has provided lasting impact to tobacco-dependent, economically distressed and rural areas of the state by helping create 65,000 jobs, more than half a billion dollars in new payrolls and more than 85,000 workers trained or retrained for higher wages, according to the foundation.

 (0) comments